-SASB Sustainability Disclosure Topic SASB Code Accounting Metric Property Subsector 2019 2020 2021 IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy CDL takes a holistic view towards energy efficiency, increase energy conservation approach in energy management ensure at various stages in a building's lifecycle detail the strategic initiatives, performan efficiency and climate change mitigation for acquired properties, which cover enary green certificates during the acquisi Sustainability Report 2022, under "Decca" and promote the use of reres measures are applied ace.
+SASB Sustainability Disclosure Topic SASB Code Accounting Metric Property Subsector 2019 2020 2021 IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy CDL takes a holistic view towards energy efficiency, increase energy conservation approach in energy management ensure at various stages in a building's lifecycle detail the strategic initiatives, performan efficiency and climate change mitigation for acquired properties, which cover enverge and promote the use of reres measures are applied ace.
 Each business unit adherece standards, and specific measures.
 In addition, CD vironmental assessment.
 We tion stage.
 More details can newable energy.
-CDL ross our key business as to established guic requirements relating IL conducts due dilige a also consider if the an be found in CDL's li e energy 's lifecycle s units and lelines that to energy ence exercises property has Water Management IF-RE-140a.1 Water withdrawal data coverage as a percentage of Office 28.5% 29.7% 29.6% total floor area, by property subsector (%) Shopping centre 36.9% 36.9% 36.8% Industrial 23.5% 23.5% 23.4% total floor area, by property subsector (%) floor area in regions with High or Extremely High Baseline Water Office 100% 100% 100% Shopping centre 100% 100% 100% Industrial 100% 100% 100% IF-RE-140a.2 Total water withdrawn by portfolio area with data coverage, by property subsector (m3) Office 254,380 162,577 125,733 Shopping centre 141,582 87,774 89,279 Industrial 8,752 7,635 8,275 Total water withdrawn by percentage in regions with High or Extremely High Baseline Water Stress, by property subsector (%) Office 100% 100% 100% Shopping centre 100% 100% 100% Industrial 100% 100% 100% IF-RE-140a.3 Like-for-like percentage change in water withdrawn Office 68% 77% for portfolio area with data coverage, by property Shopping centre 62% 102% subsector (%) Industrial 87% 108% IF-RE-140a,4 Description of water management risks and discussion of strategies and practices to mitigate those risks Headquartered in water-scarce Singapo core activities is especially vital as our o reliable supply of water.
+CDL ross our key business as to established guic requirements relating IL conducts due dilige a also consider if the an be found in CDL's li e energy 's lifecycle s units and lelines that to energy ence exercises property has Water Management IF-RE-140a.1 Water withdrawal data coverage as a percentage of Office 28.5% 29.7% 29.6% - total floor area, by property subsector (%) Shopping centre 36.9% 23.5% 23.5% 23 .
+36.8% Industrial 23.5% 23.5% 23.4% Water withdrawal data coverage as a percentage of Office 100% 100% 100% total floor area, by property subsector (%) floor area in regions with High or Extremely High Baseline Water Shopping centre 100% 100% naximise energy rigy.
+CDL's lifecycle business units and red guidelines that relating to energy red diligence exercises rer if the property has red CDL's Integrated 29.6% 36.8% 23.4% 100% 100% 100% 100% 100% 100% 100% 10 Stress, by property subsector (%) Industrial 100% 100% 100% IF-RE-140a.2 Total water withdrawn by portfolio area with data Of Office 254,380 162,577 125,733 Shopping centre 141,582 renewable energy.
+CDI's lifecycle across our key business units and the series to established guidelines that fic requirements relating to energy CDL conducts due diligence exercises.
+We also consider if the property has can be found in CDI's Integrated Series.
+29.7% 29.6% 36.9% 36.8% 23.5% 23.4% 100% 100% 100% 100% 100% 100% 100% 10 89,279 Industrial 8,752 Total water withdrawn by percentage in regions with Office 100% High or Extremely High Baseline Water Stress, by Shopping centre 100% property subsector (%) Industrial 100% 100% 100% IF-RE-140a.3 Like-for-like percentage change in water withdrawn Office s unit adheres to established guidelines that and specific requirements relating to energy addition, CDL conducts due diligence exercises ressment.
+We also consider if the property has re details can be found in CDL's Integrated ands Net Zero".
+28.5% 29.7% 29.6% 36.9% 36.8% 23.5% 23.4% 100% 100% 100% 100% 100% 100% 100% 10 for portfolio area with data coverage, by property Shopping centre subsector (%) Industrial 87% 108% IF-RE-140a,4 Description of water management risks and discussion of strategies and practices to mitigate those risks reliable supply of water.
 Therefore, CDL maintain and enhance the efficiency, res developments.
-Our water management glifecycle of our assets - from design an relevant business units.
-More details can under "Decarbonising towards Net Zero perations are water-intensive takes a holistic approach to silience, desirability and lon guidelines direct the strateg d development to operation to be found in CDL's Integrate re and highly depend owards water manag ng-term value of our c ies and practices thro n - and are embrace dent on a gement to assets and bughout the ed by the
+Our water management lifecycle of our assets - from design an perations are water-intensive takes a holistic approach to silience, desirability and lon guidelines direct the strateg d development to operation to be found in CDL's Integrate re and highly depend owards water manag ng-term value of our c ies and practices thro n - and are embrace dent on a gement to assets and bughout the ed by the